 However, if the clouds look at all threatening, then cut your summit visit short and start heading back down.
 After all, this mountain was named Static Peak due to its exposure to lightning strikes during thunderstorms!

-However, this varies from year to year depending on snowpack from the previous winter/spring and when the first significant snows arrive in the fall.
+However, the season varies from year to year depending on snowpack from the previous winter/spring and when the first significant snows arrive in the fall.

 For wildflowers, mid July to early August is typically the peak season.
 In big snow years, wildflower activity could remain excellent into mid to late August.